jonathan-chin/mec-cs/2023-spring/cs-151-001/slides/10-loops.md

 # Do While Loop and Input Validation

 - `input validation` is checking that user input is valid, ie free from error
-- also called `error checking` and just plain `validation`
+- also called `error checking` or `sanitizing` or just plain `validation`
-- `while` loop can repeatedly ask user for input until valid data is given
+- `do-while` loop can repeatedly ask user for input until valid data is given

 ---